Georgia certifies Democrats Warnock and Ossoff’s Senate wins

 ATLANTA (AP) — Georgia’s secretary of state has certified the results of the two U.S. Senate runoff elections, paving the way for Raphael Warnock and Jon Ossoff to be sworn in and for Democrats to take control of the chamber.

 They’ll take office just as the Senate considers whether to convict President Donald Trump in an impeachment trial for inciting the deadly storming of the U.S. Capitol and as President-elect Joe Biden seeks to jump-start his agenda after inauguration.
-They could be sworn in as early as Wednesday, the same day as Biden’s inauguration.
+The two are set to be sworn into office Wednesday after Biden’s inauguration, according to a person granted anonymity to discuss planning.

 The certification by Secretary of State Brad Raffensperger officially seals Warnock and Ossoff’s victories over their Republican opponents in the Jan.
 5 runoffs.
 Kelly Loeffler and David Perdue, both incumbents, conceded days after the election.
+Shortly after certification by Raffensperger, Gov. Brian Kemp signed off on their certificates of election.

+Official results from the secretary of state show Warnock beating Loeffler by about 93,000 votes out of nearly 4.5 million cast, or about 2%, while Ossoff beat Perdue by about 55,000 votes, or 1.2%.
+Both margins are larger than the .5% required to ask for a recount under Georgia law.

 Once Warnock and Ossoff are sworn in, there will be a 50-50 partisan divide in the Senate, giving Vice President-elect Kamala Harris the tie-breaking vote.